Pruthvi-Nagaraju/Data-Analysis-in-R/README.md

 # Data-Analysis-in-R
-Data Analysis and Statistical Modleing from first principles using R
+Statistical Modleing and Estimation from first principles, Linear Regression, Parametic and Non Parametric Testing, Survival Models using R